-Marinated Shrimp-and-Artichokes is a go to recipe for me and one of Southern Living Magazine’s best recipes of 2011.
+Marinated Shrimp-and-Artichokes is a go to recipe for me and one of Southern Living Magazine’s best annual recipes.
 Quick and make-ahead, 8 to 24 hours in advance, it can also double as a side dish.
 It’s good anytime of year, but perfect for the busy holiday season!

 You can throw this appetizer together in 15 minutes if you start with cooked shrimp.
 I roast mine in the oven for extra flavor using Ina’s method and the shrimp is ready in 8 – 10 minutes.